ArbenaMusa/Local-Media-Website-Network-Flows/README.md

 - **raw**: This directory contains the original raw data, which is unprocessed and is further divided into:

     - *media*: where the table containing the list of all media and their data is stored.
     - *traffic*: where the .pcapng files from traffic monitoring are stored, grouped by the respective monitoring day.
+(Files were not uploaded due to their substantial size)

 - **processed**: This directory contains cleaned, transformed, processed, or generated data derived from the raw data and is ready for use.
 These data are placed in the following subdirectories: